 Our mission and goal continues to be to spread our love and enjoyment of the original Japanese version of the Dragon Ball franchise — the single version that can be and is enjoyed across the entire planet by all types of fans — with the most accuracy and cited documentation that we can, all wrapped up in an entertaining package.
-We do this through our global news coverage, extensive guides, our weekly podcast, and our community collaboration.
+We do this through our global news coverage, extensive guides, our podcast, expert commentary, and our community collaboration.

 About the Staff

 The staff of Kanzenshuu brings decades worth of combined experience, expertise, and fandom from their prior work on Daizenshuu EX and Kanzentai.

 Having been aware of the franchise for years via the back of Electronic Gaming Monthly, it took prodding from a friend in high school for Mike to be bothered to actually check the darn thing out, and subsequently catch the second episode of FUNimation’s original English dub of Dragon Ball Z in September 1996.
 Before getting his own Internet-ready computer in 1997, he spent countless hours and days absorbing everything he could from BBSes and early websites such as Wuken’s Suushinchuu.